Jobs and Careers

 - Add to your skills and join societies and sports clubs, be a Course Rep or University Ambassador.

 - Volunteer for a local charity and test out your career ideas informally.
 Explore an area of work as well as gaining experience and confidence.
-Look on the great searchable database Do It and also on the Careers Portal
+Look on the great searchable database Do It and also on the Careers and Jobs Board

 Finding part-time work at University